Samuel Kamakau: Legacy

 BE IT RESOLVED by the House of Representatives of the Twenty-third Legislature of the State of Hawaii, Regular Session of 2005, that this body commemorates SAMUEL MANAIAKALANI KAMAKAU's contributions to memorializing Hawaiian history by proclaiming October 29, 2005, as SAMUEL MANAIAKALANI KAMAKAU Day.

 Works

 In 1961, the Kamehameha Schools Press published Kamakau's first two series as a book entitled Ruling Chiefs of Hawaiʻi.
 Three years later, in 1964, the Bishop Museum Press published his last series as a trilogy, entitled Ka Poʻe Kahiko: The People of Old, The Works of the People of Old: Nā Hana A Ka Poʻe Kahiko, and Tales and Traditions of the People of Old: Nā Moʻolelo A Ka Poʻe Kahiko.

-A revised edition was published in 1992.
+A revised edition of Ruling Chiefs of Hawaiʻi was published in 1992.